cox-auto-inc-codeweavers/ts-shopping-cart-kata/README.md

 The tests that you'll find follow the naming convention `*.spec.ts` and are written using [Jest](https://jestjs.io/).

-- to run the tests, run the following command:
+- to run the tests, you'll first need to run `npm install` to install the dependencies, then run the following command:

 ```
 npm test